-Copying and pasting event attributes
+Copying and pasting or selectively pasting event attributes

 Copying and pasting event attributes allows you to apply properties from one event to other events.
-The following attributes will be pasted:
+You can copy and paste all the attributes of one event into another or you can choose which attributes to paste.
+The following attributes can be copied and pasted:

 - Event switches

 - Audio event pitch shift

 - Video event playback rate and undersample rate

 - Video event effects and effect keyframes

 - Video event pan/crop settings

 - Video event velocity envelopes

+- Pre and post transitions

 - 1. Select the event from which you want to copy attributes.

 - 2. From the Edit menu, choose Copy.

 - 3. Select the event where you want to apply the copied attributes.

 - 4. From the Edit menu, choose Paste Event Attributes.

+- 5. To select particular attributes to paste, rather than all of them, from the Edit menu choose Selectively Paste Event Attributes